shebtastic/sheb.rocks/content/blog/animating-background-gradients/index.md

 <p>Let's look at the code.
 The Themer component itself is pretty small too.
 While the original code was pretty concise, this is way more readable.</p>
 <p>As we're not really going to render anything new directly using this component, but only modify existing DOM, this component doesn't need React per se.<br />
 Reacts functional components are by definition just plain functions.
-If we were going to use hooks, context or JSX for example, we would have needed to import React, but for now this function Themer runs, modifies and returns <code class="language-js">null</code> for React to render - nothing.</p>
+If we were going to use hooks, context or JSX for example, we would have needed to import React, but for now this function Themer runs, modifies and returns <code class="language-js">null</code> for React to render - nothing.<br />
+The query and modification of the :root style is wrapped in a conditional, so that the code doesn't run during Gatsby compile-time.
+If it wasn't it would throw an undefined.</p>

 ```js
 const Themer = () => {